 5. Sweat-Targeting Mist

 Sweat-Targeting Mist contains live bacteria that combat bad bacteria found in your sweat.
 Skincare is more than cleansing and moisturizing, what you do between morning and night routine also matters.
-Considering summer is here, face mist is a must-have.
+Considering summer is here, a face mist is a must-have.
 All you have to do is to shake the bottle and spray on your face, particularly on sweat-prone areas, before physical activity or going out and the active probiotics will immediately interact with bad bacteria.
-As a result, it restores healthy balance and resilience in your skin.
+As a result, it restores a healthy balance and resilience in your skin.

 Probiotics improve digestion and your overall health by restoring the balance between good and bad bacteria in your gut.
 When applied topically in the form of probiotic skincare products, these good bacteria also decrease appearance signs of aging, exert anti-inflammatory effects, and make your skin more resilient.
 Also, these products can lead to a radiant appearance.
 Give these products a try, you will not regret.